tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * Each method returns the supplied `NPCInteraction` as an `NPCInteractionList.Entry` if caching the result is desired for use in another method.
 * Use `interactions.X(NPCInteractions.Shop(string shopName = "Shop", string customTextKey = null))` to assign shops.
   * The shopName must match the shopName for the `NPCShop`.
-  * Example: ModNPC calling `interactions.Append(NPCInteractions.Shop())` will register a button for the shop "ModName/ModNPCName/Shop".
+  * Example: ModNPC calling `interactions.Append(NPCInteractions.Shop())` will register a button for the shop with full name "ModName/ModNPCName/Shop".
-  * Vanilla shops can easily be added with the string "Terraria/Merchant/Shop". ("Decor" for the Painter's second shop).
+  * Vanilla shops can easily be added with the full name string "Terraria/Merchant/Shop". ("Decor" for the Painter's second shop).
-  * Shops from other modded Town NPCs can be added with the string "ModName/ModNPCName/ShopName".
+  * Shops from other modded Town NPCs can be added with the full name string "ModName/ModNPCName/ShopName".
 For example: "ExampleMod/ExamplePerson/Shop".
   * Alternatively, use `NPCShopDatabase.GetShopName(NPCID, "Shop")` to get the full shop name for an NPC.
 * Use `interactions.X(new NPCInteraction...)` to register other buttons.
   * Example: `interactions.Append(new NPCInteractions.Actions.CloseChat());`